 The Master of Education in Education Policy (MEP) program is designed for professionals who want to make an impact on the field of education policy.
-We encourage individuals from a wide variety of backgrounds to apply.
+We encourage individuals from a wide variety of backgrounds and levels of professional experience to apply.

 Application Dates and Deadlines